Early Career Interventional Cardiologists face significant competing demands which can deter sustained research engagement.

 We understand how difficult it can be to access funding to support research early in your career.
 We know that contributions to research from our members change the face of practice in interventional cardiology.
 SCAI is committed to supporting Interventional Cardiology across the breadth of the specialty and you across the arc of your career.

 You can now apply for one of three SCAI Early Career Research Grants for a research project and gain recognition that will launch your research career!

 As the CVD morbidity and mortality in the US continue to rise, federal funding dedicated to CVD research has remained relatively stagnant.

 SCAI/Medtronic Early Career Research Grant—$70,000

-One award will be granted to support a one-year of research focusing in the following areas:
+One award will be granted to support one year of research focusing on the following areas:

 - ST- and non-ST-elevation myocardial infarction (STEMI and NSTEMI),

 SCAI/Shockwave Medical Early Career Research Grant—$50,000